Rahulgupta211/Phone-pe-/README.md

 This project involes 3 steps.
-Data extraction
+1)Data extraction from github using git clone
-Data extracting it to sql
+2)Data migration to sql using pandas,sqlalchemy,mysqlconnector
-Visualization of Phone pe data
+3)Visualization of Phone pe data using streamlit#visualiztion of data using plotly